junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Metatron rolls his eyes again.
 "I told Dean it's not a curse, just a choice!
 And yes, yes, I'm a bit tight on schedule, so I'm ruining my own fun, I was hoping to see Dean make the better story work, but I guess I'll settle with this story now.
 We can't always have what we want, don't we?"

-"That's not a promise."
-Cas says sternly.
+"That's not a promise," Cas says sternly.

 "I promise I'll let the humpty dumpty brothers walk free.
 There, happy?"
 Metatron smiles brightly.